Java for Artificial Intelligence: The Best AI Programming Language

 Renowned Apps That Rely Upon Java

 Robert Benson, senior director of software engineering at Twitter, sums up just how crucial Java has become to the performance of the social media giant.
-“Performance is one of the most important products that any service can deliver to its customers,” he says.
-“End users want Twitter to be fast so they can get real-time information.
+“Performance is one of the most important products any service can deliver to its customers,” he says.
+“End users want Twitter to be fast to get real-time information.
 Reliability and performance are huge goals for us, and that’s why part of our core strategy involves moving to the Java Virtual Machine [JVM] runtime environment.
 Twitter no longer has the performance issues it previously had, and that’s in large part due to our moving to the JVM.”

-Another way in which Java enhances the efficiency of the Twitter brand is through its ability to handle large workloads, without compromising on performance.
+Another way in which Java enhances the efficiency of the Twitter brand is through its ability to handle large workloads without compromising on performance.
 Java allows the delivery of large-scale operations using fewer machines than expected.

 “The JVM is a managed language runtime that can deal with concurrency in a very efficient way.
 It can handle these types of workloads.
 A great deal of our data was dedicated to handling the API traffic of our customers.
 That can now be managed with far fewer machines on the JVM while delivering huge boosts in performance,” Glover says.

 Another big player in the tech world, Netflix boasts some even bigger key numbers.
-They deal with over 2 billion content requests every day, and they’re all powered by Java-driven architecture.
+They deal with over 2 billion content requests daily, and they’re all powered by Java-driven architecture.
 Java is the facilitator of pretty much every step in Netflix’s process.
 From identifying users and their location to determining which shows to recommend, it’s all powered using Java software.

 But it doesn’t end there.
 Flexibility and room for scalability are aspects that are imperative to Netflix.
 Unfortunately, not all programming languages offer room for innovation on the level that Java does.

-But how much merit is there exactly in the argument that these alternative languages can do a better job than Java?
+But how much merit is there in the argument that these alternative languages can do a better job than Java?

 You might also like How to Get First Clients as a Startup